storj/docs/app/learn/concepts/definitions/page.md

     2.  **Gateway** A service which provides a compatibility layer between other object storage services such as Amazon S3 and libuplink exposing an Amazon S3-compatible API.

-        1.  **Gateway ST -** a single-tenant, self-hosted S3-compatible gateway service provided as part of the Storj DCS developer tools/SDK
+        1.  **Gateway ST -** a single-tenant, self-hosted S3-compatible gateway service provided as part of the Storj developer tools/SDK

-        2.  **Gateway MT** **-** a multi-tenant, multi-region, cloud-hosted S3-compatible gateway service provided as part of the Storj DCS service.
+        2.  **Gateway MT** **-** a multi-tenant, multi-region, cloud-hosted S3-compatible gateway service provided as part of the Storj service.
 We consider this service server-side encrypted instead of end-to-end encrypted because this service temporarily manages encryption for you.
 While more complex, this can be run on your own infrastructure.

         3.  **Linksharing/webhosting -** a gateway for standard HTTP requests, so you can share objects with users via a web browser or even host full websites.
 This can also be run on your own infrastructure if preferred.

     3.  **Uplink** **CLI** A command line interface for uploading and downloading files from the network, managing permissions and sharing, and managing accounts.

 4.  **Satellite** - A peer class and one of the primary components of the Storj network.
 The satellite participates in the node discovery system, caches node address information, stores per-object metadata, maintains storage node reputation, aggregates billing data, pays storage nodes, performs audits and repair, and manages authorization and user accounts.
 Users have accounts on and trust specific Satellites.
 Any user can run their own Satellite, but we expect many users to elect to avoid the operational complexity and create an account on another Satellite hosted by a trusted third party such as Storj Labs, a friend, group, or workplace.
-Storj Labs satellites are operated under the Storj DCS brand.
+Storj Labs satellites are operated under the Storj brand.
 This component has a couple of main responsibilities:

     1.  developer account registration & management,